 Under the risk analysis model for food safety control, we conduct risk assessment on food hazards and recommend food standards.
-On risk communication, we promote interactive exchange of information on food and pest-related risks among the trade, general public and the Government.
+On risk communication, we emphasize the importance of tripartite collaboration among the Government, food trade and consumer on effective food safety and pest control.
 We also promote implementation of the Hazard Analysis Critical Control Point (HACCP) principles to the food industry and in particular the high risk sectors to enhance food safety.